— Curated insights from the Marketo field —

 The business drivers behind the ABM decision were consistent with common patterns: a move upmarket, a large and uncoordinated outbound team with no intent data to prioritize accounts, and marketing and sales running entirely separate account lists with no coordination.
 The program was built multi-channel from the outset — ads, outbound, events, email, gifting — with the explicit framing that channel mix should be calibrated to what is operationally feasible for the organization rather than following a prescribed ABM playbook.

-"I would really recommend doing a test if you're going to try ABM — just pick 10 accounts that the sales team agrees they would want to go after, run some very targeted and personalised ads towards them, do some engagement activities like webinars or gifting campaigns, to really see: if we go all in and focus on these 10 accounts, are they going to move through the funnel, are they going to close faster, and is the sales team actually going to do what they say they're going to do?"
+"I would really recommend doing a test if you're going to try ABM um really just pick like 10 accounts that the sales team agrees that they would want to go after run some very targeted and personalized ads towards them do some um like engagement activities like webinars or gifting campaigns or something like that to really see like hey if we go all in and focus on these 10 accounts are they going to move through the funnel um are they going to close faster um and is the sales team actually going to do what they say they're going to do"